getify/asynquence/contrib/README.md

 ### `errfcb` Plugin

 `errfcb` plugin provides `errfcb()` on the main sequence instance API.
-Calling `errfcb()` returns an "error-first" style (aka "node-style") callback that can be used with any method that expects such a callback.
+Calling `errfcb()` returns an "error-first" style (aka "node-style") callback that can be used with any function that expects such a callback.

 If the "error-first" callback is then invoked with the first ("error") parameter set, the main sequence is flagged for error as usual.
 Otherwise, the main sequence proceeds as success.
 Messages sent to the callback are passed through to the main sequence as success/error as expected.